 Frequently Asked Questions

-The CCTST is a multiple-choice test similar to other standardized tests you have taken in your educational career.
-However, it is a separate test from the Major Field Test, another graduation requirement.
-Major Field Tests are exams administered by programs based upon content covered in a student's major.
-Please contact your program's departmental representative for dates and times these tests will be given.
-Exemption requests for the Major Field Test must be directed to your academic advisor or department chair.
+The Senior Exit Exam is not the same as a Major Field Test, which is a separate graduation requirement.
+Major Field Tests are assessments administered by programs based upon content covered within a specific major.
+Please contact your program's departmental representative or academic advisor for dates and times when these tests will be offered.
+Requests for exemptions to the Major Field Test must be directed to the department chair.

-Any student who has a disability that may affect his/her academic performance is encouraged to contact the Office of Disability Services to schedule testing by calling (931) 221-6230, by TTY at (931) 221- 6278, by fax at (931) 221-7102 or by email at email@example.com.
+If you have a disability that may affect your academic performance, please contact the Office of Disability Services to schedule testing accommodations for the Senior Exit Exam: phone: (931) 221-6230, by TTY at (931) 221- 6278, fax:(931) 221-7102,email: firstname.lastname@example.org.

 This test is scored based on the number of questions answered correctly.
 There is no penalty for guessing, so you should try to answer every question.
 It is better to guess at an answer than not respond at all.
 If you have some knowledge about a question and can eliminate one or more of the answer choices as wrong, your chance of selecting the right answer is improved.

 No minimum score or level of achievement on senior assessments listed in the baccalaureate degree requirements is required for graduation.
 Participation in testing is a graduation requirement for all students, and a commitment to performing well is expected.1

 1 2019-20 Undergraduate Bulletin, University-Wide Degree Requirements, Testing as a Degree Requirement

 Each student will receive his or her score upon completion of testing within the testing platform.
 Your scoring information may be helpful to you in articulating your skills and abilities to employers or graduate schools.